mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Launched a new product

+TinyPilot is the only KVM over IP device I'm aware of that supports PoE.

+I also found out _why_ TinyPilot is the only one to do it.
+PoE is hard!
+I'm glad to have PoE now, but in retrospect

 In retrospect, PoE was a mistake.
 I didn't understand at the time how much complexity there is to PoE.
 Hardware engineering time has been our most scarce resource, and I'd estimate that about 80% of the hardware engineering time in the last year has been related to PoE.

 ### I overspent on a website redesign, but the results paid for themselves